When we think of taking care of ourselves, what comes to mind?

-Ordering the chicken salad at lunch over a cheeseburger?
+Ordering the grilled chicken salad at lunch over a cheeseburger?

 Jogging every morning at the crack of dawn?

-These methods of self-care are important (of course and we SHOULD take an active interest in our own health), but even MORE important is keeping our minds nourished and focusing on our emotional fulfillment.
-We need to work on what’s in our heads and our hearts before we even start to worry about the size of our ass or the flatness of our abs.
+We need to work on our heads and hearts before we stress out about the size of our ass or the flatness of our abs.

 We can work ourselves into a sweat at the gym.
 We can set fitness goals and train for years, but if we aren’t working on the stuff underneath—the real stuff—we will never find true health and happiness.

-Sometimes you meet a person who just has “it.”
-You know what I mean?
-You meet them and go, “Wow.”
-This is someone who stands out and gets noticed—maybe they’re in terrific shape and you can tell they really take care of themselves, but you aren’t noticing only their physique.
-It’s as the French say, that je ne sais quoi (literally that “I don’t know what”).
+Sometimes we meet a person who just has “it.”
+We meet them and go, “Wow!
+They’re magnetic!”
+They stand out and get noticed—maybe they’re in terrific shape, and you can tell they really take care of themselves, but you aren’t noticing only their physique.
+Or perhaps they hold themselves with grace; they’re dynamic and fabulous.
+As the French say, it’s that je ne sais quoi (literally that “I don’t know what”).

-What you’re noticing isn’t stunning beauty.
-They might not be the best-looking person in the room, or even conventionally attractive.
-What you’re noticing is his or her level of engagement.
-People who really stand apart from the crowd, light up a room and draw others in do it because they are fully engaged and dynamic.
-People are interesting because they are interested.
+What we notice in these “it people” isn’t stunning beauty.
+In fact, they might not even be the best-looking person in the room or even conventionally attractive.
+Instead, what we notice in these magnetic people is their level of engagement.
+People who stand apart from the crowd, light up a room and attract others do it because they’re fully engaged.
+They’re turned on and tuned in.
+People are interesting because they’re interested in their world.

-Whether it’s a job interview, a board room or in our social lives, if we want to be engaging and interesting, we must be engaged with and interested in others.
-Not because we’re hoping for reciprocity or because we have an agenda.
+Whether it’s a job interview, a board room, or our social lives, if we want to be engaging and interesting, we must be engaged with and interested in others.
+Not because we’re hoping for reciprocity or because we have an agenda, but simply because we are actually and truly interested.
 We must aim toward authentic, genuine interactions.

-So many of us go into interactions with a false self, as Nietzsche discusses, we have a false consciousness and sense of morality.
+So many of us go into interactions with a false self, as Nietzsche discusses.
+We, we have a false consciousness and sense of morality.
 We are all frauds.
-We’re protecting our false-self.
+We’re protecting our false selves because we are all self-motivated.
 We’re wandering around interacting with others and giving in a way that may appear unselfish.
-We may even BELIEVE our own BS and think we ARE unselfish.
+We may even honestly buy into our BS, believing that we surely are unselfish.

-In reality, we’re acting in a way to get those around us to fill the gaps in our needs and yearnings.
-We may think we’re acting unselfishly, benevolently and kindly.
-We may think we’re interested in others and engaging out of a genuine desire to get to know them, but for most people we are really bargaining to be “okay”—to fill holes that aren’t being acknowledged.
-We want others to like us.
-We want others to help us be listened to, respected, acknowledged and loved.
-We think we can scratch their back and they’ll scratch ours.
+The self-motivation isn’t “bad.”
+As humans, we’re trying to get those around us to fill the gaps in our needs and yearnings.
+We may think that we’re acting unselfishly, benevolently, and kindly.
+But we also want others to like us.
+We want others to help us be listened to, respected, acknowledged, and loved.
+We think we can scratch their back, and they’ll scratch ours.
 If I appear to listen to you, you’ll listen back.

-The problem is, if I haven’t taken responsibility for my needs at some level, and my needs are being met—If I’m not genuinely present with my needs, then who the heck am I to think I can authentically engage with you in meeting both our needs?!
+The problem is if I haven’t taken responsibility for my needs at some level—If I’m not genuinely present with my needs, then who the heck am I to think I can authentically engage with you in meeting both our needs?!
 That isn’t genuine, authentic engagement.

-Step one in your transformation to a life of deeper fulfillment is to learn how to yearn.
-We talk a lot about needs, wants and yearnings, but they’re certainly not interchangeable.
+Step one in your transformation to a life of deeper fulfillment is to learn how to express your deeper wants—your yearnings.
+We talk a lot about needs, wants, and yearnings, but they’re certainly not interchangeable.